ReginaNuzzo/academia-hugo-website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Stats Professor and Science Journalist

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Gallaudet University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I love thinking about how to communicate stats

 # Should the user's education and interests be displayed?
-display_education: false
+display_education: true

 interests:
 - Artificial Intelligence